ArronHsiao/next-apollo-appsync-arron/README.md

 # Next Apollo AppSync
 A fork of [next-apollo](https://github.com/adamsoffer/next-apollo) to work with AWS AppSync for SSR React Applications

-_fix issues of incorrectly fetching graphql data by using apollo-link for appsync client
+_a fix issues of incorrectly fetching graphql data by using apollo-link for appsync client

 ![](https://s3.amazonaws.com/aws-mobile-hub-images/nextjs.jpg)